 - The customer feels the item is too pricey.

 - The size the customer is looking for is no longer in stock.

 - Product images don’t have enough quality or don’t show enough details.

 - The style of the item does not exactly match the customer’s taste.

 To tackle some of this issues, we turn to AI once again.
 A solution based on machine learning and computer vision can automatically suggest items that look similar to the one the customer is looking at.
 Those suggestions will show items with similar features but being slightly different.
 In turn, this will increase the chances that customers find exactly what they like in their exact size.

-Fighting eCommerce return rates
+Fighting eCommerce abandonment and return rates

 eCommerce return rates are traditionally much higher than return rates in brick-and-mortar stores.
 In fact, 89% of buyers have returned an online purchase.
 Obviously, this happens largely due to the fact that customers can’t touch or try products when they buy online.
 Actually: